IgorKowalczyk/mailer/README.md

   <input type="submit" value="Send">
 </form>
 ```
-> Note: Whether you add a `/post` or another endpoint, the app will always handle your request :smile:
+> Note: Whether you add a `/post` or another endpoint, the app will always handle your request

 ## Deploy
 Deploy the app to [Heroku](https://heroku.com)